saylesss88/nix-blog/content/blog/conditional_modules.md

 # .. snip ..
 ```

-- The default value of `config.custom.wlogout.enable` is set to `config.custom.hyprland.enable`.
-Therefore, if `config.custom.hyprland.enable` evaluates to true, the wlogout module will be enabled by default.
+- The default value of `config.custom.wlogout.enable` is set to
+  `config.custom.hyprland.enable`.
+Therefore, if `config.custom.hyprland.enable`
+  evaluates to true, the wlogout module will be enabled by default.

-The `lib.mkIf cfg.enable` ensures that wlogout’s configuration (e.g., enabling `programs.wlogout`) is only applied when `custom.wlogout.enable = true`, which defaults to `custom.hyprland.enable`.
-This means wlogout is enabled by default only if Hyprland is enabled, but I can override this (e.g., `custom.wlogout.enable = true` without Hyprland).
-This conditional logic prevents wlogout from being installed unnecessarily when Hyprland is disabled, unlike a simpler approach like `programs.wlogout.enable = config.programs.hyprland.enable`, which hardcodes the dependency and offers less flexibility.
+The `lib.mkIf cfg.enable` ensures that wlogout’s configuration
+(e.g., enabling `programs.wlogout`) is only applied when
+`custom.wlogout.enable = true`, which defaults to `custom.hyprland.enable`.
+This means wlogout is enabled by default only if Hyprland is enabled, but
+I can override this (e.g., `custom.wlogout.enable = true` without Hyprland).
+This conditional logic prevents wlogout from being installed unnecessarily
+when Hyprland is disabled, unlike a simpler approach like `programs.wlogout.
+enable = config.programs.hyprland.enable`, which hardcodes the dependency and
+offers less flexibility.